Coronation Gardens Fountain

 The picturesque park’s name commemorates the coronation of King Edward VII in August 1902.
 The gardens were beautifully laid out by Fanny Wilkinson, the country's first professional female landscape designer and have changed little since.
 Lancaster’s two sisters contributed a granite drinking fountain in his honour in 1904.

 The original drinking fountain, crafted from rough-hewn granite, features an Art Nouveau-style bowl and ornamental railings on one side.
-Due to years of weathering and wear the fountain is in urgent need of restoration.
+Due to years of weathering and wear the fountain was in urgent need of restoration.
 At the front of the fountain, a figurine once stood above the drinking bowl, holding a water jug.
 The figurine disappeared many years ago, believed to have been stolen along with the fountain's commemorative plaque.